Navigating Relocation Matters in Australian Family Law

 The cornerstone of any parenting case, including relocation matters, is the paramount consideration of the child’s best interests (s60CA).
 This principle holds true across all parenting proceedings.
 When faced with a relocation case, the Court’s primary task is to determine whether it is in the child’s best interests to relocate with one parent.

 In assessing the child’s best interests, the Court meticulously weighs all relevant factors and evaluates each parent’s proposals through the lens of the Act.
-It is important to note that unless there is an emergency situation, making drastic changes or allowing relocation generally should not occur at an interim hearing.
+Unless there is an emergency situation, making drastic changes or allowing relocation generally should not occur at an interim hearing.
 If one party unilaterally decides to relocate without the Court’s consent, it is not uncommon for the Court to order the return of the relocating person and the child.

 Parental Responsibility